-|Number of Atoms or Molecules
+|Number of Atoms or Molecules||Prefix|

 Some Common Inorganic Hydrates

 Glauber’s salt is named after Johann Rudolf Glauber, a German-Dutch chemist and apothecary who lived in the seventeenth century.
 Glauber discovered sodium sulphate and also discovered that it acts as a laxative in humans.
-He believed that the chemical had great healing powers.

 Two popular inorganic hydrates have a dramatic difference in colour between their hydrated and their anhydrous forms.
-Copper (ll) sulphate, also known as copper sulphate, cupric sulphate, blue vitriol or bluestone, is blue in its hydrated form and grey-white in its anhydrous form.
+Copper (ll) sulphate, also known as copper sulphate, cupric sulphate, blue vitriol, or bluestone, is blue in its hydrated form and grey-white in its anhydrous form.
 Heating the blue form removes the water and causes the chemical to become white.
 The anhydrous form becomes blue again when water is added.

 Cobalt (ll) chloride is sky blue in its anhydrous form and purple in its hydrated form (cobalt (ll) chloride hexahydrate).
 Cobalt chloride paper is useful for indicating whether moisture is present.
 It's sold in vials containing thin strips of paper coated with cobalt chloride.
 The paper is blue when no moisture is present and turns pink in the presence of water.
-It's useful for detecting relativity humidity.
+It's useful for detecting relative humidity.

-Efflorescent, Hygroscopic and Deliquescent Substances
+Efflorescent, Hygroscopic, and Deliquescent Substances